AnanyaSharma22/Linux-Server-Configuration/README.md

           ssh-copy-id grader@XX.XX.XX.XX -i (key_name.pub)

-   - Now you are able to log into the remote VM (log into grader) through ssh with the following command.
+   - Now you are able to log into the remote VM (log into grader) through ssh with the following command as my key name is grader.

-          ssh -i private_keyname grader@XX.XX.XX.XX
+          ssh -i grader -p 2200 grader@XX.XX.XX.XX

 5. Changes in sshd_config file.
    - Move to the following file.